stonemjs/docs/src/docs/essentials/incoming-event.md

 - `IncomingBrowserEvent`: Used for SPA and SSR navigation in the browser.
 Triggered by navigation events only.
 - `IncomingHttpEvent`: The richest event type.
 Supports methods, headers, bodies, cookies, file uploads, and more.

-Each one builds upon the last — features accumulate from base to top.
+Each one builds upon the last, features accumulate from base to top.
 No duplicated logic.
 No surprises.

 #### One Unified API